thin-edge/thin-edge.io-specs/src/self-update/README.md

 # Alternative Considerations

-That section evaluates alternative considerations.

-### Implementing a seperate plugin for module type "tedge", instead of extending existing APT plugin

-For module type `tedge` a separate plugin could be implemented, instead of extending existing APT plugin.
-For that most motivation is to not overload the existing APT plugin and keep it as most as simple.
+That section evaluates the alternative approach to implement a seperate plugin for module type "tedge", instead of extending existing APT plugin.
+A main motivation for a separate plugin would be to avoid overload of the existing APT plugin and keep it as simple as possible.

-* Technical summary of extension work for APT plugin
+Evaluation of both alternatives:

+* **Option 1 "Extending APT plugin":** Adds complexity to APT plugin, as below:
   * Adding another regular expression into LIST command to filter for package name with and without prefix "tedge".
-  * Adding use of MQTT client and publishing exit-code as MQTT messages.
+  * Adding use of MQTT client to publish exit-code as MQTT message.
-  * Adding another APT call to download all package before any installation happens.
+  * Adding another APT call to download all packages before any installation happens.

-* Reuse factor of APT plugin
+* **Option 2 "Implementing a separate `tedge` plugin":** Leads to duplicated code:
-  * Almost everything of the existing APT plugin implementation will be also used to process module type "tedge".
+  * Almost everything of the existing APT plugin's code is needed also for the separate plugin that manages module type "tedge".

-* Value of separating module type "tedge" into a separate plugin:
-  * **Pro:** Separated module type specifics into another plugin (simplification of APT plugin)
-  * **Contra:** A lot of duplicated code.

-Approach:
-Implementation of module type "tedge" to be started with extending the existing APT plugin.
-Before releasing self-update decision to be taken:
-   1. Go with extended APT plugin.
-Nothing to change.
-   2. Separate module type `tedge` into another plugin.
-Changes to do:
-      - Copy extended APT plugin and rename copy to `tedge`
-      - Revert extension in APT plugin and restore state from before.
+Conclusion:

+Changes in APT plugin required for option 1 are small in comparision to amount of duplicated code for option 2.

+Decision: Start with Option 1 (extending the existing APT plugin).
+If changes in APT plugin get more complex as expected, switch to option 2 can happen easy, but before self-update is released.